 Day 7: Journey to Phonsavan

 Drive to Phosavan via Phoukhoun, stopping at Tham Phra Cave and Nong Tang Lake on the way.

 Day 8: Plain of Jars

 One of the most important prehistoric sites in Southeast Asia, these mysterious clusters of giant jars are thought to be about 2,000 years old.
 We will visit Site 1 where there are over 200 jars, and Site 2 which also allows you to admire the beautiful scenery of the region.
-There will also be visit to Muang Khoune village ,home of the Hmong minority group, and the office of the Mines Advisory Group (MAG), an organisation that helps clear unexploded ordnance that are a remnant of American raids during the Vietnam War.
+There will also be a visit to Muang Khoune village, home of the Hmong minority group, and the office of the Mines Advisory Group (MAG), an organisation that helps clear unexploded ordnance that is a remnant of American raids during the Vietnam War.

 Day 9: Travel to Vang Vieng

 Drive to Vang Vieng stopping en route at Pathang Village to admire the spectacular views over karst mountain landscapes.
 Spend the afternoon exploring the magnificent Tham Chang Cave.

 Continue south to Vientiane, Laos capital.
 Nestled in a languid bend in the Mekong, Vientiane is a delightfully quaint city, more friendly backwater than a chaotic capital.
 Spend the rest of the day exploring with visits to Wat Si Saket, Wat Phra Keo, That Luang Stupa and the Patuxai Victory Monument, resembling Paris Arc de Triomphe.

 Day 11: Journey to Khong Island